 What is a dividend?

-To put it simply, a dividend is a payment made to shareholders from your company’s profits.
-You can pay dividends in cash, shares, or other types of assets (i.e., property, stock, bond, etc)
+A dividend is a payment made to shareholders from your company’s profits.
+You can pay dividends in cash, shares, or other types of assets (i.e., property, stock, bond, etc.).

-Hong Kong companies usually pay dividends twice a year, although some may choose to pay quarterly or even monthly.
+Hong Kong companies usually pay dividends twice a year, although some may choose to make quarterly or monthly payments.

 How do dividends work?

-When a company makes a profit, the board of directors may decide to share some of that profit with shareholders in the form of a dividend.
+When a company makes an amount of profit, the board of directors can decide to share some of that profit with shareholders in the form of dividends.

 Before paying dividends, the company will announce a record date and a payment date.
-The record date is the date that the company uses to determine which shareholders are eligible to receive the dividend.
-The payment date is the date on which the dividend is actually paid.
+The record date determines which shareholders are eligible to receive their amount.
+The payment date is the date on which the dividend is paid in reality.

-You can pay dividends to shareholders with various methods, whether by using a cheque, electronic funds transfer, or reinvestment plan (DRIP).
-It is up to you to choose the most suitable and tax-effective way to distribute your company dividend
+Whether by using a cheque, electronic funds transfer, or reinvestment plan (DRIP), it is up to you to choose the most suitable and tax-effective way for your enterprise.

-Another method is issuing a dividend warrant – a certificate that entitles the shareholders to receive a dividend payment.
+Another approach is issuing a dividend warrant, a certificate that entitles the shareholders to receive a dividend payment.